 Recently, I returned to my personal art practice after a number of years; I look forward to continued art making, showing more of my work, and seeing where it all takes me.

-Aside from creating as an artist, I also spend a significant amount of time managing projects or programs fostering learning and development as well as community development, capacity building, inclusion, and well-being.
+Aside from creating as an artist, I also spend a significant amount of time managing projects or programs fostering learning and development as well as community development, capacity building, inclusion, belonging, and well-being.
 I continue to learn, unlearn and relearn for creating and sustaining equity, diversity, inclusion, and accessibility.
 I’m strengthening my understanding of justice for today’s (and the future) world and of the criticality of Indigenous Knowledges & resurgence–finding my way to contribute creatively and as an organizer/facilitator.
 I am currently studying part-time for a Master of Education (MEd).